HackYourFuture-CPH/program/courses/foundation/intro-to-backend/week1/session-plan.md

 ### POST request (10 mins)

 Save some data in your database!
+Refresh the CRUD queries from the [last module](../../databases/README.md).
 Here is an example endpoint to do so:

 ```javascript
 app.post("/status", async (request, response) => {